|

 How to Price Your Digital Downloads

 Cover Your Fees.
-Make sure that even if you run a sale, your Etsy costs will be covered, and you’ll still make a profit.
+Make sure that if you run a sale, your Etsy costs will be covered, and you’ll still make a profit.

 Sales and Coupons.
-Running occasional sales is a good way to boost income, but don’t be the shop that is always on sale.
+Running occasional sales is a good way to boost income, but don’t be the shop always on sale.
 It trains customers to wait for the sale and never pay full price.
 Your work is worth the full price.

 Consider Selling Bundles to Make More Money.
 Bundles of several products can be priced at a higher price point than a single product.
 Bundles offer the customer a discounted price for buying a lot of items.
 For instance, maybe 1 sticker set is $3, but you offer 5 sticker sets for $9.